CleverTap/clevertap-unity-sdk/docs/CustomCodeTemplates.md

 CleverTap Unity SDK supports a custom presentation of in-app messages.
 This allows for utilizing the in-app notifications functionality with custom configuration and presentation logic.
 Two types of templates can be defined through the SDK: Templates and Functions.
 Templates can contain action arguments while Functions cannot and Functions can be used as actions while Templates cannot.
 Functions can be either "visual" or "non-visual".
 "Visual" functions can contain UI logic and will be part of the [In-App queue](#in-App-queue), while "non-visual" functions will be triggered directly when invoked and should not contain UI logic.

 ## Creating templates and functions
 Templates consist of a name, type, and arguments (and isVisual for Functions).
 Type and arguments (and isVisual for Functions) are required and names must be unique across the application.
-The template definitions are validated for correctness and will throw `CustomTemplateException` when an invalid template is created on launching the application.
-Those exceptions should generally not be caught and template definitions must be valid to be triggered correctly.
+The template definitions are validated for correctness on launch of the application.
+When an invalid template is found the application will raise an exception and close with a message explaining the wrong template definition.
+Make sure to launch the application after each template change to ensure template definitions are valid and can be triggered correctly.

 The templates are defined in а JSON format with the following scheme:
 ```json